THOMASELOVE/431-classes-2024/projectB/schedule.md

 - On 2024-12-02 (Monday), Dr. Love emailed the Zoom link for Friday presentations to the CWRU email for all people speaking on Friday.
 The subject line was **Zoom information for 431 Project B presentations on Friday 2024-12-06**.
 Please email him if you have any questions.
 - Please join the Zoom link by the **Join Zoom at** time listed below.
 If I'm not ready for you, you will be placed in a waiting room.
 - Please DO NOT join the Zoom link more than a few minutes before the time listed below.
 In particular, don't join in advance just to "try it out".
 Thank you.
+- All Zoom sessions for these presentations will be recorded (for Dr. Love's benefit) and Dr. Love will keep track of the time, so you don't have to.

 Group | Investigator(s) | Date | Join Zoom at | Data Source |
 :-----: | :---------------------------: | :----------------------------: | :--------------: | :----------------------------------------------------------------